 3.3.3 Seasonal adaptation practices

-Three common types of seasonal adaptation practices followed by the respondents (Table 6).
-Results showed that almost all of the respondents (96.3%) highly involved in optimum time cropping.
-More than half (51.3%) of them moderately involved in early cropping and similar portion of them did not involve in late cropping (48.8%).
+Three common types of seasonal adaptation practices used by the respondents is presented in Table 6.
+Results showed that almost all of the respondents (96.3%) were highly involved in optimum time cropping while More than half (51.3%) were moderately involved in early cropping and 48.8% were invoved in late cropping.

 Table 6.
 Arrangement of the respondents based on their seasonal adaptation practices